 Steven L. Canon, 45, died Feb.
 23, 1996, at KU Medical due to a heart attack.
 He was born Nov.
 14, 1950, the son of Carl and Thursa Fox Cannon.
 An Oak Grove, Mo., resident, he was employed as a machinist at the Grain Valley Tool and Manufacturing.
 He attended the Oak Grove Christian Church.
 He was a U.S. Navy Vietnam Veteran.
 In November 1969, he married Sharon K Chastaln in Hutchinson, KS.
 Burial in Oak Grove.
 Memorials may be sent to the American Cancer Society.

 Diana Lynn (Card) Correll, 37, died Sept.
 29, 1988, at Southwest Medical Center, Liberal.
 Born Diana Lynn Card Nov.
-12, 1950, at Oceansidc, Calif., she married James H. Correll Sept.
+12, 1950, at Oceansidc, Calif, to Ivan R and Iva Mae Miller Card.
+She married James H. Correll Sept.
 28, 1972, at Salina.
-A former employee of Kline Insurance Agency, Hutchinson, and the Salina Journal, she was a resident of Plains since 1972.
+She attended school in Hutchinson, Kansas but graduated from Sublette Kansas High School.
+After graduation she attended Wichita Business School.
+She was a former employee of Kline Insurance Agency, Hutchinson, and the Salina Journal, in the classified advertising department.
+She was a resident of Plains since 1972.
 Burial will be in the Plains Cemetery.
 Find A Grave Memorial

 Bruce M Cavanaugh, 47, of St. Thomas, U.S. Virgin Islands, formerly of Hutchinson, construction worker, died May 3, 1998.
 He was born Nov 16, 1950.
 Bruce was a Hutchinson resident until moving to South Carolina, and later to the Virgin Islands.
 He was a former member of Our Redeemer Lutheran Church, Hutchinson, KS.
 Survivors: mother, Amelia of Hutchinson (died 2000); brother, Craig of Columbia, S.C.; sisters, Debra Taege of Ralston, Neb., Lucinda Ward, Colleen Belote, both of Hutchinson, Rebecca Logan of Brush, Colo., Regina Cavanaugh of Wichita, Kathy DeLaRosa of Ardmore, Okla.
 Memorial has been established with Our Redeemer Lutheran Church, Hutchinson.
 Elliott Mortuary.
 No services.